FAssisRepository/ReliabilityAssessment_RL/README.md

 1. Select the corresponding test system and simulation settings in `InputData/00_SIMULATION_SETTINGS.set`.
 2. Run `main.py`.
 3. Use the generated output file in the corresponding `OutputData/Result-.../` directory:
-   - `training_dynamics_performance_x.txt` - locate the section "CURRENT GNN TEST - 1000 STATE EVALUATIONS - PERFORMANCE METRICS:" for the corresponding policy.
+   - `training_dynamics_performance_x.txt` - locate the section `CURRENT GNN TEST - 1000 STATE EVALUATIONS - PERFORMANCE METRICS:` for the corresponding policy.

-Here, x corresponds to the test number defined in `InputData/00_SIMULATION_SETTINGS.set`.
+Here, `x` corresponds to the test number defined in `InputData/00_SIMULATION_SETTINGS.set`.

 ### Reproducing Table VI